ExtraHop/metalsmith-sitemap/README.md

 * `required`

 The hostname used for generating the urls.
-The url must have a trailing slash.

 ##### changefreq